Store

 Barely Moving: Sedentary Lifestyles

 The contribution that these types of habits have to our health is astounding.
 Not only are we disconnected from nature more than ever, it’s almost as if we’re disconnected from our bodies because we barely use them anymore.
-Some people don’t have a choice and there isn’t always an option to control your work environment to suit your physical needs so that means the extra time out of the office needs to be used as wisely as possible to recover what is lost.
+Some people don’t have a choice, and there isn’t always an option to control your work environment to suit your physical needs, so that means the extra time out of the office needs to be used as wisely as possible to recover what is lost.

 Returning to the Outdoors

 Nature deficit disorder is also associated with an increased fear and phobia of the outdoors, decreased ability to cope with stress, and decreased self-esteem.
-All of these things are clearly better to limit when possible – which is why it’s best to get back to nature if you can.
+All of these things are better to limit when possible – which is why it’s best to get back to nature if you can.

 What is Nature Deficit Disorder Doing to Our Minds?